Xabaril/AspNetCore.Diagnostics.HealthChecks/README.md

 ### Failure Notifications

 If the **WebHooks** section is configured, HealthCheck-UI automatically posts a new notification into the webhook collection.
-HealthCheckUI uses a simple replace method for values in the webhook's **Payload** property.
+HealthCheckUI uses a simple replace method for values in the webhook's **Payload** and **RestorePayload** properties.
 At this moment we support two bookmarks:

 [[LIVENESS]] The name of the liveness that returns *Down*.